nikita-tukkel/stationeers-cynofield-mods/mod1332/Docs/fonts.md

 https://forum.unity.com/threads/pixel-art-font-sizing-issues.635422/#post-5693926
 https://pavcreations.com/pixel-perfect-fonts-in-unity-the-practical-guide/

-Good collection of free fonts from Style-7: https://www.dafont.com/chess-7-chess-7.d1833
+Excellent collection of free fonts from Style-7: https://www.dafont.com/chess-7-chess-7.d1833

-# Finding right font part
+# Finding the right font

 Fonts could be bitmap aka raster aka pixel fonts or vector aka outline.
-To achieve the pixel perfect rendering we need the first type.
+To achieve the pixel perfect rendering, we need the first type.
 Download **bitmap** font from, e.g. dafont.com.
 Write down font size, it is very important.
 The size is written among the other font information on dafont.com.
 The other option is to open the font in the editor and count pixels height of the largest character.
 Also, ensure upfront that font contains all characters you need.

-E.g., Font SGK100 by NewMoleFont, height = 16px.
+E.g., Font SGK100 by NewMoleFont, height = 16px, https://www.dafont.com/sgk100.font

-# Unity Editor part
+# Unity Editor

 You will need Unity Editor compatible with the game.
-Very different versions probably will generate incompatible asset bundle.
+Very different versions probably will generate an incompatible asset bundle.

 1. Unity Editor, Project, Assets - create Resources/Fonts folder.